Penn-Climate-Ventures/ideathon-website/src/markdown/rules.md

  ## 5. Closing Ceremony

-The closing ceremony which will take place September 25th, 2021.
+The closing ceremony which will take place on October 29th, 2021 at the ARCH building.
 Winning teams will be announced at the ceremony.
 Please email our organizing team for extenuating circumstances under which your team will not be able to attend!

 ## 6. Prizes